kiaras4/comp423-course-notes/docs/tutorials/rust-setup.md

     cargo run
     ```

     Using ``cargo run`` compiles and runs the code in one step.
 This differs from using the build command and then running the resulting executable object file separately.
+It's a convenient shortcut!

 5. Now that your code is complete, we can push the changes!